 Bayh ran unsuccessfully for the 1976 Democratic Presidential nomination.
 He was defeated in his fourth Senate reelection attempt by Indiana's 4th congressional district congress member Dan Quale in 1980.
 Bayh’s eldest son, Evan has had a successful political life as well, serving as Indiana Secretary of State, U.S. Senator (two terms), and Governor of Indiana (two terms).

-Birch Bayh currently resides in Easton, Maryland, with his second wife Kitty, and is a fellow at the C.V Starr Center of Washington College in Chestertown, Maryland.
+Birch Bayh spent his retirment living in Easton, Maryland, with his second wife Kitty.
+He was a fellow at the C.V.
+Starr Center of Washington College in Chestertown, Maryland.
 Bayh was inducted into the Law School’s Academy of Law Alumni Fellows and presented with an honorary LLD in 1995.
 He received the Indiana University Distinguished Alumni Service Award in 2009.